Effort = Effort

 Something had to change.
 Not incrementally.
 Fundamentally.

-So I did what I now lovingly call: a Scrum Exorcism.
+What happened next is what I now lovingly call: a Scrum Exorcism.

 We needed to see where work actually was, not where people said it was.
 We needed to understand how long things actually took, not how long someone wished they would take.
 And we needed the people closest to the work to make decisions about the work, instead of waiting for permission from three levels up.

-The Product Owner and the Department Head were drowning.
+The Product Owner’s and the Department Head were drowning.
 One person, trying to manage a backlog that was way too big, way too tangled, and way too political for any single human to handle and another person trying to align priorities, incremental dependencies and stakeholder expectations.
 So we distributed the responsibility: to the people who actually understood the work, while being aligned with the department’s needs.

 Can you guess where we started having Initiative Owners?